m-wradev/AI-Project-3/README.md

 3. The text file containing the testing data

 If I recall correctly, each feature vector for the iris-data dataset contains four attributes, so you would run the program as follows: `./id3 4 training.txt testing.txt`

+## Output
+id3.exe outputs the number of testing vectors that it correctly identified.